Documentation

 iter(v)

-Return an iterator over the sorted dictionary view v.
+Return a forward iterator over the sorted dictionary view v.
+Typical usage is to iterate directly over v instead of using this method.

 This method returns a mostly mutation-safe iterator.